3DPrintDemon/Voron_2.4_AES_System_Auto_Emergency_Stop_For_Z_Endstop_Switch/README.md

 All good?
 Ok `Save & Exit`

 If you have a `Macros.cfg` add the following macros there.
-If you dont have a `Macros.cfg` I recomend you make one.
+If you dont have a `Macros.cfg` I recommend you make one.
 ```
 [gcode_macro _AES_SYS]
 variable_e_stop_armed: False